Funding to Win

 The legacy of the Civil Rights Movement, Student Organizing Movement, and Healing Justice movement have deeply shaped and impacted the current landscape of organizing in North Carolina.

-The Funding to Win Collaborative (FTW) is a participatory grantmaking program designed to move significant funds to Black-led movement work in North Carolina in a time when Black-led liberation work is crucial to the survival and development of a multiracial democracy.
-By resourcing grassroots, Black-led, and accountable organizations working in both rural and urban areas of the state, FTW is investing in Black communities, who are heavily impacted by environmental racism, disaster capitalism, voter disenfranchisement, and the persistent legacy of Jim Crow.
+By resourcing grassroots, Black-led, and accountable organizations working in both rural and urban areas of the state, Funding to Win invested in Black communities, who are heavily impacted by environmental racism, disaster capitalism, voter disenfranchisement, and the persistent legacy of Jim Crow.

 History